30 Healthy Foods That Could Wreck Your Diet

 Check out this list of sneaky whole foods, and get tips on how reap their benefits in the healthiest way possible.

-Watch the video: Healthy Foods That Can Kill You
+RELATED: Healthy Foods That Can Kill You

 People who consume moderate amounts of red wine (and other types of alcohol, too) may be at reduced risk for heart disease, Alzheimer's, certain types of cancers, and even weight gain.
 The key word: moderation.
 A 5-ounce serving is about 130 calories.